Skip to Content

 • And More

-Our drug charge and possession lawyers in Columbus, Ohio, are here to provide personalized legal strategies for each client.
+Our drug charge and possession lawyers in Columbus, Ohio, are dedicated to providing personalized legal strategies tailored to each client’s unique needs.
 Every case is unique, and the proper defense depends strictly on the circumstances surrounding your charges.
 With over 20 years of experience in drug law, our attorneys are here to provide the expertise and representation you need to move forward with your life.
 Contact Jay Perez Law to learn how we can help you build a defense case that is as strong as possible.

 Sentencing Guidelines For Drug Charges

 Understanding the sentencing guidelines for drug charges is crucial for your individualized case.
 Occasionally, whether or not a drug is considered legal or illegal depends on its usage.
 Medical marijuana, for example, can be used to treat cancer-causing nausea.
 However, its unprescribed use is considered dangerous to individuals and society and has been classified as illegal.
 The primary difference between state and federal drug crimes is the severity of punishment and jurisdiction.
 Federal drug charges often result in harsher punishments and extended prison sentences, while state drug charges may be classified as felonies or misdemeanors, typically carrying lighter sentences.
-Our Columbus-based drug posession lawyers can expertly navigate the complex legal system for you, ensuring the best result possible for your case.
+Our Columbus drug possession lawyers can expertly navigate the complex legal system on your behalf, ensuring the best possible outcome for your case.

 For Ohio criminal cases heard in federal court, the United States Federal Sentencing Guidelines apply to individuals convicted of felonies and Class A misdemeanors.
 These guidelines base sentences on two primary factors: the nature of the offense and the defendant’s criminal background.
-The sentencing guidelines include 43 offense levels and 6 criminal history categories, organized into 4 sentencing zones that decide the incarceration length.
+The sentencing guidelines encompass 43 offense levels and 6 criminal history categories, organized into 4 sentencing zones that determine the length of incarceration.
 Combining your drug-related offense level and criminal history category will place your case in one of these zones.

 It’s important to note that these guidelines can be adjusted.
 During sentencing, the court may instigate departures, either increasing or decreasing the sentence, depending on numerous circumstances.

-Federal law is highly nuanced and everchanging, and convictions commonly come with severe consequences and lengthy prison terms.
-Facing federal charges alone is intimidating and confusing, but with the right help, your case can be appropriately represented in court.
-Jay Perez Law’s Colombus-based drug lawyers are dedicated to examining your circumstances, providing expertise for your case, and helping you navigate the complexities of the federal legal system.
+Federal law is highly nuanced and constantly evolving, and convictions often carry severe consequences and lengthy prison terms.
+Facing federal charges alone can be intimidating and confusing, but with the right help, your case can be effectively represented in court.
+Jay Perez Law’s Columbus drug lawyers are dedicated to examining your circumstances, providing expertise for your case, and helping you navigate the complexities of the federal legal system.

 Felony Level Prison Time Maximum Fine